 Cost: Starts at $26/user per month (for the Essential bundle) with a minimum of 5 users

 Scoro is a full-featured application that solves your financial reporting, work tracking, client billing, and project management challenges.
 Use Scoro to improve workflows and generate higher ROI.

 - Tons of features and functionalities including invoice automation and sales tracking.

 - Limited synchronization capabilities with other popular tools.

 Best For: Any organization — from three-person ventures to global conglomerates — that intends to take their collaborative efforts to the highest level.

-Cost: Small teams can use Slack for free; Standard Slack for Teams costs $8/user per month; heftier price tags for Slack for Teams Plus and Slack Enterprise Grid
+Cost: Small teams can use Slack for free; Standard Slack for Teams costs $7.25/user per month; heftier price tags for Slack for Business Plus and Slack Enterprise Grid